thomasscottbeck-sudo/MSBA-Practice-Project-Thomas-Beck-GitHub-Portfolio/README.md

 ---

-## 3. The Technical Narrative: From "Messy" to "Masterpiece"
+## 3. My Contributions: Integration & Standardization

 I joined the project mid-stream to help unify our individual analyses into a single, reproducible production pipeline.
-This meant auditing our prior work and refactoring the code to ensure it was robust enough for deployment.
+My primary focus was auditing our prior work, refactoring code, and ensuring robust model selection.

-### **Phase I: The Hypothesis Audit (File 01)**
-My first step was to audit our assumptions.
-I formulated a specific set of guiding questions to test "Human Intuition" against "Statistical Reality."
-* **The Finding:** Common sense was often wrong.
-While the AI assistant predicted that **Income** would be a primary driver, the statistical evidence (Correlations and Density Plots) proved it was a weak predictor.
-The real signal came from **External Sources** (credit bureau proxies) and **Employment Stability**.
-This pivoted our entire feature engineering strategy.

-### **Phase II: The "Negative Result" (File 02)**
-To test the limits of our data, I built a Python-based **Neural Network (MLP)**.
-The hypothesis was that deep learning might extract latent features that linear models missed.
-* **The Outcome:** It failed (AUC ~0.56).
-The data was too noisy for a neural net to converge effectively.
-* **The Value:** This failure was a crucial strategic win.
-It stopped us from over-engineering the solution and justified our decision to double down on **Tree-Based Ensembles (XGBoost)** in R.

-### **Phase III: The "Fix" (File 04)**
-Inheriting the team's initial draft (File 03), I faced a "Frankenstein" code base with mixed syntax and absolute file paths.
-* **Engineering:** I implemented the `here` package to make paths relative (solving the "it works on my machine" bug) and added `doParallel` to enable multi-core processing, cutting our training time by **40%**.

-### **Phase IV: The Scientific Selection (File 05)**
-We moved beyond "trying things" to a rigorous tournament of four algorithms:
-* **Logistic Regression:** Good baseline (AUC 0.73) but failed to capture non-linear risk factors.
-* **Random Forest:** Failed (AUC 0.65).
-It struggled with the 92:8 class imbalance because Bagging averages out the minority signal.
-* **XGBoost (The Winner):** Champion (AUC 0.74).
-Boosting sequentially corrected errors on the minority class, effectively "hunting" the defaults that other models missed.
+### **Key Contributions:**
+* **Bilingual Implementation (R & Python):** I demonstrated flexibility across data science ecosystems by managing the main pipeline in **R (Quarto/RMarkdown)** while simultaneously conducting deep learning experiments in **Python (Jupyter/Scikit-Learn)**.
+* **Workflow Unification:** I merged disparate scripts into a standardized **Quarto** framework.
+This ensured consistent visual styling (Teal/Orange palette) and report formatting across the entire project lifecycle.
+* **Reproducibility Engineering:** I refactored the codebase to implement robust file paths using `here::here()`, resolving environmental dependencies so the code runs reliably on any machine.
+* **Model Comparison Framework:** I designed and executed the "Model Bake-Off" (File 05), a rigorous comparative analysis that scientifically validated our move from Logistic Regression to Gradient Boosting (XGBoost).

 ---

 ## 4. Difficulties Encountered

-### **1. The "Frankenstein" Codebase**
+### **1. Integrating Diverse Workflows**
-**Challenge:** Inheriting a project in mid-flight meant dealing with conflicting variable names, hard-coded file paths (e.g., `C:/Users/Name...`), and mixed coding styles (Base R vs. Tidyverse).
+**Challenge:** Our team used a mix of tools (R and Python) and different coding styles (Base R vs. Tidyverse), which made it difficult to combine work into a single document.
-**Solution:** I led the standardization effort, creating a unified data dictionary and implementing a consistent coding standard.
-This turned a collection of scripts into a cohesive software product.
+**Solution:** I led the standardization effort (File 04), creating a unified data dictionary and standardizing syntax.
+This allowed us to merge our individual strengths into a single, seamless narrative.

-### **2. Parallel Processing vs. Reproducibility**
+### **2. Parallel Processing Trade-offs**
-**Challenge:** While implementing `doParallel` sped up our Random Forest training, it introduced instability when knitting the final reports.
+**Challenge:** Implementing `doParallel` sped up model training significantly, but it introduced instability when knitting the final reports.
 Race conditions occasionally caused chunks to fail or output disordered logs.
 **Solution:** I learned to toggle between multi-core processing for training (speed) and single-core execution for final rendering (stability).
 This hybrid approach saved hours of compute time while ensuring the final report was error-free.

 ### **3. The Accuracy Trap**
-**Challenge:** Our early Decision Trees showed 92% accuracy but failed to predict a single default.
+**Challenge:** Early models showed 92% accuracy but failed to predict defaults.
 The severe class imbalance masked the model's inability to learn the minority class.
 **Solution:** We pivoted entirely to **AUC-ROC** as our north star metric.
-This forced us to abandon models that prioritized the majority class in favor of Gradient Boosting, which could be tuned to penalize false negatives more heavily.
+This forced us to abandon simple decision trees (which prioritized the majority class) in favor of Gradient Boosting, which could be tuned to penalize false negatives more heavily.

 ---